"

 The zero-lift angle is usually a small negative number for most airfoils, as shown in the figure below.
 The camber shifts the lift curve upward on the plot, meaning that a cambered airfoil must have its angle of attack depressed to a lower value for no lift generation.

-The addition of camber, as well as a flap, shifts the angle of attack for zero lift to a negative value.
+Adding camber or a flap shifts the angle of attack for zero lift to a negative value.
 A flap is very effective in increasing the maximum lift coefficient of an airfoil section.

 Airfoil with a Flap